-- One of the following: Mortgage statement or payment/coupon book, lease, deed, property tax or settlement statement
+- One of the following: Mortgage statement or payment/coupon book, lease, deed, property tax, or settlement statement

 - If you have a lease, all names (parent/guardian and students) must be listed on the lease, name and contact information of the landlord or rental company must be on the lease, and you must sign a lease verification form (form provided during the registration appointment).

-- Current utility bill (within 30 days)
+- One current utility bill (within 30 days)

 - Acceptable utilities are gas, water, or electric bills.